Helping the Homelessness in Greater Manchester

 The appalling scourge of homelessness is most visible in Manchester city centre, where a dramatic increase in rough sleeping means that the sight of people sleeping in doorways or under bridges and flyovers is commonplace.
 Nor is the problem by any means unique to Manchester and Salford; as the figures in the first paragraph suggest, homelessness and rough sleeping have become a major issue in many towns throughout the county of Greater Manchester.
 Authorities are running out of emergency accommodation and this can increase the already awful strain on families, with rules regarding room-sharing meaning that teenagers sometimes having to be separated from parents and siblings

 A number of charities and organisations are working to address various aspects of the impact homelessness has on individuals and families, but there is no indication that the problem is going away anytime soon.
 Thanks Ethan! aim to do what we can to help end a problem that should not exist in a wealthy nation in the 21st century.
-When a Donation Subscription is purchased, we donate $10 to the Thanks Ethan! homeless charity, with the aim and objective being to work towards the eradication of homelessness in Greater Manchester
+When a Donation Profile is purchased, we donate to the Thanks Ethan! homeless charity, with the aim and objective being to work towards the lowering of homelessness in Greater Manchester and beyond

 Who is Ethan? – Why are we thanking him?